2018’s Top 7 Python Libraries for Data Science and AI

 This is a list of the best libraries that changed our lives this year, compiled from my weekly digests.

 Editor's note: This post covers Favio's selections for the top 7 Python libraries of 2018.
 Tomorrow's post will cover his top 7 R packages of the year.
+You can also explore additional Python libraries for data science.

 If you follow me, you know that this year I started a series called Weekly Digest for Data Science and AI: Python & R, where I highlighted the best libraries, repos, packages, and tools that help us be better data scientists for all kinds of tasks.